 The Degeneration of the City

 Plato describes the chain of events that would lead from a just ethical aristocracy to an unjust tyranny.
 The first move, from the ethical aristocracy to a timarchy (honor seeking city) would happen as a result of an accident.
 (But an accident that is inevitable.)
-But every other city contains the causes of its own replacement by the next city down.
+Every other city contains the seeds of the city that will replace it.
 Thus timarchy will lead to oligarchy, oligarchy will lead to democracy, and democracy to tyranny.

 I find Plato’s causal stories less interesting than his mindset.
 He expects decay and, having read him, I realized that I expect progress.
-I had not realized that this is something that I think; I just took took it for granted without really thinking about why.
-This is one of the virtues of reading political philosophy from another time.
+I had not appreciated the fact that I think this way; I just took took it for granted.
+The ability to gain a critical perspective on your own assumptions is one of the virtues of reading political philosophy from another time.

 We have seen this kind of split before.
 Plato explained said that the just city is wise and courageous because it has wise and courageous people in leading roles.
 By contrast, he said that the city is moderate and just because these qualities are spread throughout the people who make up the city.